Skip to main content

 Runs List

-The Runs List (Past Runs in the sidebar) shows the status of every Run across all your assignments.
+The Runs List (Past Runs in the sidebar) shows the status of every Run across all your agents.
 Use the Needs attention quick filter to surface Failed and Needs Input Runs immediately.
 For each failed Run, the evaluation badge shows the severity of any issues found.
 Click the badge to see a breakdown of what went wrong and why.

 Case timeline